 How to bridge platform-specific types in Swift & SwiftUI

-SwiftUI’s multi-platform support makes it easy to develop apps for iOS, macOS, tvOS and watchOS.
-But how do you handle types that differ between platforms?
+SwiftUI’s multi-platform support makes it easy to develop apps for all platforms, but how do you handle types that differ between platforms?
 Let’s take a look.

 Problem description